 |Climate/Terrain||Arid Mountains, Badlands and Deserts|

-Kumalars are very lean, winged feline predator found in arid, rocky regions.
-At 25 kilograms, they are a bit larger than a lynx.
+Kumalars are lean, winged feline predators found in arid, rocky regions.
+At 30 kilograms, they are a bit larger than a lynx.
 The kumalar is a sleek animal with smooth hairless tan colored hide and large tan colored wings, not unlike that of a bat.
 The head of a kumalar is very feline with a snout and long whiskers.
-The cat like tail ends in a hairless spade shaped tip.
+The cat like tail ends in a spade shaped tip.

 Kumalars are remarkably aggressive hunters and lone kumalars have been known to attack small groups of people.
-Kumalar are distantly related to kittersal, but have a very different temperament.
-Where as a kittersal makes a fine pet, the kumalar retains it wild nature and is notoriously difficult to train.
+They have been known to snatch chickens, pigs and even small children.
+Kumalar are distantly related to kittersal, but are much larger and have a very different temperament.
+Where as a kittersal makes a fine pet, the kumalar retains it wild nature and is notoriously difficult to capture and impossible to train.

 This website was last updated January 2, 2022.
 Copyright 1990-2022 David M. Roomes.